iiab/iiab-factory/content/vector-tiles/README.md

    1. If you're <i>sure</i> you don't need it, run: `rm en-osm-omt-min.zip` (recovers 1.5 GB)
 1. Add your favorite regional vector map dataset:
    1. Run: `cd /library/www/html/modules/en-osm-omt-min/`
-   1. Download (into folder `en-osm-omt-min`) your chosen region's vector map dataset from https://openmaptiles.com/downloads/planet/ <i>(for example, if you download the 1.14-1.33 GB vector tiles for Central America & Caribbean, you get a region that is 5000KM wide including parts of South and North America, covering 20 independent countries and portions of 10 other countries)</i>
+   1. Download (into folder `en-osm-omt-min`) your chosen region's vector map dataset from https://openmaptiles.com/downloads/planet/ <i>(for example, if you download the 1.14-1.33 GB vector tiles for Central America & the Caribbean, you get a region that is 5000 km wide including parts of South and North America, covering 20 independent countries and portions of 10 other/larger countries)</i>
    1. <b>Create a symbolic link to replace "details.mbtiles -> 2017-07-03_california_san-francisco-bay.mbtiles" by running: `ln -sf ./<full filename of the downloaded region> details.mbtiles`</b>
 1. Test it:
    1. Connect another device to your IIAB's Wi-Fi (SSID is typically "Internet in a Box")